 Perhaps more useful to the American western classical music community may be an understanding of what does not constitute creative choice in a court of law.
 In his analysis of Feist, Warner concludes that ‘[t]he absence of creativity is manifested in a routine selection, coordination, and arrangement produced by an automatic mechanical procedure.’
 If this understanding of the Feist ruling were to become legal trend in the United States, the filling in of missing bass figures would be less likely to qualify as creative work in an American court.
-Yi Hong Sim.
+Y. H. Sim.
 Copyrighting critical editions: the law versus the musical public.
-M.A. in Music History: University of Wisconsin-Madison, 2011, pp.50-51.
+M.A. in Music History: University of Wisconsin-Madison, 2011, pp.46-47.

 The change over time in U.S. attitudes toward the IP laws of other countries is widely ascribed to the change in U.S. status in the 20th century to a major producer of IP content (Warner, 1999).
 Committee on Intellectual Property Rights and the Emerging Information Infrastructure.
 The Digital Dilemma: Intellectual Property in the Information Age.
 National Academy Press: Washington, D.C., 2000.

-The conclusions of this article uniquely anticipated the central recommendation of the Roberts review of research assessment: ‘Any system of research assessment designed to identify the best research must be based upon the judgement of experts, who may, if they choose, employ performance indicators to inform their judgement.’
+The conclusion uniquely anticipated the central recommendation of the subsequent official review of research assessment: ‘Any system of research assessment designed to identify the best research must be based upon the judgement of experts, who may, if they choose, employ performance indicators to inform their judgement.’
 Review of Research Assessment.
 Report by Sir Gareth Roberts to the UK funding bodies.
 Issued for consultation May 2003.

 Labor in information systems

 Julian Warner makes a hitting yet poignant and thought-provoking remark right at the onset of his book … academics and other professionals have given more attention to the practical understanding of information retrieval than to a full theoretical account. … The book is straightforward … simple and illustrative. … the book combines Warner’s excellent grasp of the information technology and web search along with his ability to humanise and personalise web content.
 Warner emphasises that information is not just about information technology and indexing and computation but also about people, mental labour and literature.
-Archana Venkatraman.
+A. Venkatraman.
 Information World Review.
 20 Apr 2010.

 This lucid book … This is a difficult but well written and extremely relevant book, which contains a thorough academic treatment of HIR [human information retrieval] from the perspective of a labor theoretic approach.
 There are many historical analogies used within the text, which help to explain the origins of the study of human information retrieval.
 It manages to bridge the gap between practical and theoretical aspects of HIR in a coherent and meaningful fashion. … Researchers in HIR will find this an invaluable and thought provoking resource.
 Advanced undergraduate students and postgraduate students pursuing modules or a course in information resources management will also find much of relevance to their study.
-Stuart Fitz-Gerald.
+S. Fitz-Gerald.
 International Journal of Information Management.
 30, 2, 2010, pp.180-181.